Fox Television Stations: Fox Corporation subsidiary

 On December 14, 2017, after rumors of such a sale, The Walt Disney Company announced that it would purchase FTS's parent company, 21st Century Fox for $52.4 billion, plus the assumption of $13.7 billion in debt by Fox, subject to government approval.
 FTS, along with several other assets was spun off into Fox Corporation, a company owned by the Murdoch family.
 The deal was completed on March 20, 2019.

 With the loss of Twentieth Television in the deal, Fox Stations set up its own syndication arm, Fox First Run, despite some of their syndicated shows being distributed in conjunction with Warner Bros.
-Domestic Television Distribution.
+Domestic Television Distribution and Dish Nation has barter sales with Trifecta Entertainment and Media.

 On November 5, 2019, Nexstar Media Group announced an agreement to sell WITI in Milwaukee (effectively a re-purchase) and KCPQ and KZJO in Seattle to Fox Television Stations, and would purchase from Fox WJZY and WMYT-TV in Charlotte.
 This gives Fox additional two bigger NFL team market stations in the Green Bay Packers and Seattle Seahawks while losing the Carolina Panthers market.

-The station group launched its first online streaming service Fox Soul, an African American focused ad-supported streaming channel on January 13, 2020.
-LiveNOW from Fox, a straight news channel repurposed from a live stream previously operated by KSAZ, also launched in 2020.
-LiveNOW is a stream of breaking news events during the day sourced from Fox owned and operated stations and national Fox journalists with limited commentary and no opinion, in contrast to the opinion-heavy programming on the Fox News Channel.
-Hosts are based out of KSAZ, KTTV, and WOFL.
+Streaming

+On January 13, 2020, FTS launched Fox Soul, a free ad-supported streaming television (FAST) channel targeting the African American community.

+Also in 2020, FTS launched LiveNOW from Fox, a streaming news channel jointly operated by KSAZ, KTTV, and WOFL.
+The channel carries live coverage of breaking news events throughout the day as directed by a small crew of digital journalists, leveraging resources and raw footage from Fox's local news departments.
+The service originated from a Fox 10 News Now webcast that had been run by KSAZ; amid the COVID-19 pandemic, the channel soft launched a national expansion by becoming "CoronavirusNow" (with contributions from the national Fox News and Fox Business networks), before adopting its current name later that year.